boobo94/boobo94.github.io/_posts/2021/12/2021-12-25-web3-for-developers.md

 Another course about [blockchain development](https://www.web3.university/) is presented by web3 university.
 You can find more resources in courses there.

-### What are wallets?
+### 4.2.
+What are wallets?

 Crypto wallets store your private keys, keeping your crypto safe and accessible.
 They also allow you to send, receive, and spend cryptocurrencies.

  Your holdings live on the blockchain, but can only be accessed using a private key.
 Your keys prove your ownership of your [digital money](https://www.coinbase.com/learn/crypto-basics/what-is-a-crypto-wallet) and allow you to make transactions.
 If you lose your private keys, you lose access to your money.

-### How crypto transfer works?
+### 4.3.
+How crypto transfer works?

 WIP

-## What is web 3?
+## 5. What is web 3?

 There are differences between web2 and web3, but decentralization its the maine one.
 In [web3](https://www.freecodecamp.org/news/what-is-web3/), developers don't usually build and deploy applications that run on a single server or that store their data in a single database (usually hosted on and managed by a single cloud provider).

+Are you prefering a video tutorial instead of this long article? (now you probably are asking yourself how is this question added here, after a long long text. yeah someone has to read my article, right?!).
+Do you know that some people are already sharing their knowledge recording video tutorials for free on youtube?!
+One of these persons is <a href="https://www.youtube.com/c/naderdabit" targer="_target">Nader Dabit</a>.
+Go there and learn more about building web3 dapps.

-## Smart Contracts?
+### 5.1.
+Smart Contracts?

 What are Smart contracts?
 Is like a real contract where you define all the rules and if all the rules are accomplished then the rules of contract are applied.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/pyaIppMhuic" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### What is Solidity?
+### 5.2.
+What is Solidity

 Ethereum contracts are written in a programming language called “Solidity”.

-## What are dapps (decentralized applications)?
+### 5.3.
+What are dapps (decentralized applications)

-WIP
+Dapps are decentralized apps.
+They are like normal apps, and offer similar functions, but the key difference is they are run on a peer-to-peer network, such as a blockchain.

-## What are NFTs
+### 5.4.
+What are NFTs (non-fungible token)

-WIP

-Are you prefering a video tutorial instead of this long article? (now you probably are asking yourself how is this question added here, after a long long text. yeah someone has to read my article, right?!).
-Do you know that some people are already sharing their knowledge recording video tutorials for free on youtube?!
-One of these persons is <a href="https://www.youtube.com/c/naderdabit" targer="_target">Nader Dabit</a>.
-Go there and learn more about building web3 dapps.
+NFT stands for non-fungible token.
+Simply put, it is a digital token that exists on the blockchain to record proof of ownership for the person holding it.
+Each token is completely unique because it has its own unique metadata which can never be replicated or replaced for another.

 <hr>